GuyInTheShell/GITS-Youtube-Channel/Understanding-binary/3-Negative_numbers/3-Negative_numbers-script.md

 our previous understanding that we can represent positive integers, with 3 bits, we can represent 2 to the power of 3 = 8 values, that is to say numbers from 0 to 7.

-Now if we want those 8 values to represent signed integer rather, and if we want to keep it logical and symetrical, that is to say centered on 0, we can represent numbers from -3 to +3.
+Now if this time we want those 8 values to represent signed integer , and if we want to keep it logical and symetrical, that is to say centered on 0, we can represent numbers from -3 to +3.
 That's 7 numbers, so we can also represent either -4 or +4.
 We'll see later which one we'll get.

-So it's symetrical, so half of the numbers represented by those 3 bits are positive and half are negative.
+For it to be symetrical, half of the numbers represented by those 3 bits are positive and half are negative.
 A very simple way to represent the sign of the number could be to use the most significant bit.
 When 0, it's a positive number, when 1, a negative number.

 With this notation, we would have 0-00 to 0-11 representing 0 to 3.
 Similarly we would have 1-00 to 1-11 representing 0 to -3.
 Note that this would logically mean 0 can be represented by 000 (+0) or 100 (-0), which is a bit of a waste.

 This convention would be very practical.
-As a human, I use the sign to determine the sign, and then I read the number with the rest of the bits.
+As a human, I could use the first bit to determine the sign, and then I read the number with the rest of the bits.
 Easy.

 Unfortunately, this is not the one that is conventionally used.
 The reason for that, once again is math.
 It would be great that -1 + 1 = 0.
 But with the above convention -1 + 1 would be in binary 101